Emergency Services

 Vision Statement: The Wayne County LEPC will bring together local governments, first responders, and private industry to work together to minimize negative impacts of crisis through effective planning.

-- Our regular meeting schedule is the first Monday of each month at 12:00 pm at the courthouse in Loa- the public is welcome to attend.
+• Our regular meeting schedule is the first Monday of each month at 12:00 pm at the Emergency Management Building in Loa- the public is welcome to attend.

 Emergency Preparedness